 During exercise, drinking cold water can help keep your body from overheating and make your workout session more successful.
 This is because drinking cold water makes it easier for your body to maintain a lower core temperature.
 Drinking and even bathing in cold water may actually help you burn a couple of extra calories and increase your metabolism because your body has to work harder to maintain its core temperature.

 While cold drinks are an American favorite, they are globally criticized as an unhealthy fad.
 The cold within a beverage needs to be heated by the body to room temperature in order to be digested.
 In doing so, cold drinks can increase congestion, trigger migraines, and increase indigestion.
-In ancient Chinese medicine, drinking cold water with hot food is seen as creating an internal imbalance.
-Typically, meals in the Chinese culture are served with warm water or hot tea, instead.
+In ancient Chinese medicine, drinking cold water with hot food is seen as creating an internal imbalance; that’s why a typical meals in the Chinese culture is served with warm water or hot tea, instead.
 This belief is mirrored in several other cultures around the world.